 Laser therapy is a therapeutic treatment that uses light energy (photons) for tissue healing and pain reduction.
 The light energy penetrates deeply into damaged cells and stimulates cellular activity.
-As a result of exposure to the laser, the cells of tendons, ligaments and muscles repair themselves.
-Light energy enters damaged cells and stimulated inter-cellular activity.
-This reduces pain in the area and speeds recovery of the damaged cells.
+As a result of exposure to the laser, the cells of tendons, ligaments, and muscles repair themselves.
+Light energy enters damaged cells and stimulates inter-cellular activity.
+This reduces pain in the area and speeds up the recovery of the damaged cells.
 Once the cells recover, the healing process is complete.

-What is MLS?
 MLS stands for Multi-wave Lock System.
-MLS is the name of the FDA approved technology that utilizes a patented combination of unique wavelengths.
+MLS is the name of the FDA-approved technology that utilizes a patented combination of unique wavelengths.
 The two wavelengths work together to deliver superior results.

 How is MLS different?

 MLS Therapy uses two wavelengths to overcome the limits of traditional Laser Therapy.
-Continuous laser emissions act fast on inflammation, stimulating blood and lymphatic circulation and inducing fast re-absorption of fluid build-up; however they only have a secondary effect on pain which is diminished after reducing the inflammatory process.
-The MLS pulsed laser emissions on the other hand, have a practically immediate effect on pain since they are able to induce analgesia by interfering with the very transmission of the pain impulse to the higher brain centers, but they are less effective at treating inflammation and edema.
+Continuous laser emissions act fast on inflammation, stimulating blood and lymphatic circulation and inducing fast re-absorption of fluid build-up; however, they only have a secondary effect on pain which is diminished after reducing the inflammatory process.
+The MLS pulsed laser emissions, on the other hand, have a practically immediate effect on pain since they can induce analgesia by interfering with the very transmission of the pain impulse to the higher brain centers, but they are less effective at treating inflammation and edema.

 What are the most common indications for therapy?

-The most common MLS Therapy indications are pain relief, intevertebral disc disease, degenerative joint disease, arthritic conditions, muscular/skeletal system trauma, and inflammatory conditions.
+The most common MLS Therapy indications are pain relief, intervertebral disc disease, degenerative joint disease, arthritic conditions, muscular/skeletal system trauma, and inflammatory conditions.

 What are the benefits?